 Making e-learning accessible to learners with different needs is easier than ever with closed captions in Storyline 360.
-Closed captioning (CC) displays a text transcription on screen of the audio portion of a video or audio file while the audio is playing.
-That makes it easy for individuals who are deaf or hard of hearing to follow along with multimedia content.
+Closed captioning displays a text transcription of the audio portion of a video or audio file while the audio is playing, making it easy for individuals who are deaf or hard of hearing to follow along with multimedia content.

 In addition to improving accessibility, there are learning benefits to using closed captions.
 For example:

 - Captions appeal to learners who prefer to read information.
-They may help improve comprehension and retention of media content by helping the learner maintain concentration on the screen.
+They might also improve comprehension and retention of media content by helping the learner maintain concentration on the screen.

-- Captions ensure learners can access their e-learning anywhere, and even without headphones (on a noisy bus, in an open-plan workspace, etc.).
+- Captions ensure learners can access their e-learning anywhere, even without headphones (in a noisy environment, in an open-plan workspace, etc.).

-As a next step, you may want to adjust the font style of your closed captions so they are in sync with the rest of your course.
+Once you’ve added your closed captions, you might want to adjust the font style to match the rest of your course.
 It’s very easy to do under the Colors & Effects section of the Player Properties.
-You’ll notice a Captions font dropdown for selecting a font, and you can also increase the font size of your captions by increasing the Player text size percentage.
+You’ll notice a Captions Font dropdown for selecting a font, and you can also increase the font size of your captions by increasing the Player Text Size percentage.

-If you’re not using Storyline’s default player, you’ll be pleased to know you can create your own custom CC button with triggers to turn on and off the closed captions.
-Just add a trigger to a button with these trigger wizard parameters to create a toggle:
+If you’re not using Storyline 360’s default player, you’ll be pleased to know you can create your own custom CC button with triggers to turn the closed captions on and off.
+Just add a trigger to a button with these settings to create a toggle:

 - Action: Adjust Variable

 - Object: Select your custom button from the drop-down list.

 Now that you can add closed captions in Storyline 360, you can improve both accessibility and the overall learning experience in your next projects.